| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Such fruits as apples, bananas and berries.

-• These refined carbs such as white bread, sweetened snacks and sodas should be avoided because they lead to crash in energy and increase in weight.
+• These refined carbs such as white bread, sweetened snacks and sodas should be avoided because they lead to lower the energy level and increase in weight.

 Carbohydrates -The energy source